skip to content

 MPhil student in Veterinary Science

 Hattie obtained a BSc in Zoology at the University of Reading, where she did her undergraduate research project looking at paedomorphosis and the evolution of the domestic dog.
-Wanting to continue with this theme whilst being able to apply research undertaken to improve canine health and welfare, Hattie was now working on her MPhil project here at Cambridge with the rest of the BOAS research team.
+Wanting to continue with this theme whilst being able to apply research undertaken to improve canine health and welfare, Hattie was working on her MPhil project at Cambridge with the rest of the BOAS research team.

 Eileen Troconis BSc MPhil